2010 FIFA World Cup South Africa (video game): Teams and venues

 The included teams were confirmed by Electronic Arts on 17 February 2010.
 The game contains 199 of the 204 national teams that took part in the 2010 FIFA World Cup qualification phase.
 Electronic Arts stated that they have included every team that FIFA have permitted them to use, with some others not being allowed for "various reasons".
-The five teams that were in the draw for World Cup qualifying but are not included in the game are the Central African Republic, Eritrea and São Tomé and Príncipe from Africa and Asian teams Bhutan and Guam.
+The five teams that were in the draw for World Cup qualifying but are not included in the game are the Central African Republic, Eritrea, and São Tomé and Príncipe from Africa, and Asian teams Bhutan and Guam.
 All five withdrew from the qualifying stage before it began.
-Additionally, the game does not feature Brunei, Laos, Papua New Guinea and the Philippines, who did not participate in World Cup qualification.
+Additionally, the game does not feature Brunei, Laos, Papua New Guinea, and the Philippines, as they did not participate in World Cup qualification.

 The game includes all 10 venues used at the 2010 FIFA World Cup, as well as stadiums from each qualifying region and a range of "generic" stadiums.

 Background

 Development

 2010 FIFA World Cup South Africa was in development for 12 months, and had two separate teams working on it: gameplay team and core team.
 The gameplay team was led by Gary Patterson, the creative director for FIFA games.
 Meanwhile, the core team designed the game modes and audio/visual presentation, among other things.
 EA Sports wanted to shape World Cup in a way that it would be able to match FIFA 10.
-They decided to release it as a standalone game, rather than downloadable content, citing the size, scope and the uniqueness of the covered event.
+They decided to release it as a standalone game, rather than downloadable content, citing the size, scope, and the uniqueness of the covered event.

-Because the game focused on a single event, EA Sports was trying to secure a complete authenticity by working with FIFA and the host nation.
-Several members went to South Africa and recorded the vuvuzela noise during actual football games, in order to capture the atmosphere over there.
+Because the game focused on a single event, EA Sports was trying to secure complete authenticity by working with FIFA and the host nation.
+Several members went to South Africa and recorded the vuvuzela noise during actual football games in order to capture the atmosphere.
 Adding to the variety, each nation got its own fully rendered crowd in-game.
 The developers were also influenced by African themes in other areas, such as the soundtrack and menus.

 Release

-The game was announced on 26 January 2010, in a GameSpot interview with the line producer of the game, Simon Humber, with a slated release date for 27 April 2010 in North America, and 30 April 2010, in Asia and Europe.
+The game was announced on 26 January 2010 in a GameSpot interview with the line producer of the game, Simon Humber, with a slated release date for 27 April 2010 in North America, and 30 April 2010, in Asia and Europe.

 A playable demo was released for Xbox 360 and PlayStation 3 on 8 April 2010.
 It includes Italy and Spain as the playable teams, and the ability to upload video replays to EA Football World.

+The game was pulled from Saudi Arabia due to the soccer ball was translated as Allah, which refferd to God in the Arabic language, as Saudi players did not kickking it due to political and religious reasons.